PeterZG/Memory-Allocator/README.md

 ## Acknowledgments

-This project is part of the COMP1521 course and provides hands-on experience with implementing custom memory allocators.
+This project was developed as part of the COMP1521 course at UNSW, aimed at providing hands-on experience in implementing a custom memory allocator.
+Special thanks to the course for offering a solid framework and practical opportunities to deepen our understanding of fundamental memory management concepts.